Laura Flores: Biography

-Flores' desire to be better prepared in the field of acting led her to study acting in El Centro de Estudios Artísticos de Televisa (CEA).
+Flores' desire to improve her acting skills led her to study at the El Centro de Estudios Artísticos de Televisa (CEA).
 Her first acting opportunity came during a musical presentation in Tampico, where a producer offered her a role in the telenovela El combate, starring Ignacio López Tarso.
-Music was within her, and in 1980 Luis de Llano Macedo offered her the opportunity to sing and record some songs in English in the program Noche de Noche, hosted by Verónica Castro.
-In 1981 Laura starred in her first musical, Los Fantásticos.
-She later became the conductor of various special programs in which were portrayed during the early 1980s.
-In 1992, she recorded her first solo CD, Barcos de Papel, which made her carry out tours throughout all of the Mexican Republic.
+In 1980, Luis de Llano Macedo offered her the opportunity to sing and record some songs in English in the program Noche de Noche, hosted by Verónica Castro.
+In 1981, Flores starred in her first musical, Los Fantásticos.
+She later hosted several special programs that aired in the early 1980s.
+In 1992, she recorded her first solo album, Barcos de papel, which led her to tour throughout Mexico.

-In 1986, Laura married Uruguayan songwriter and singer Sergio Fachelli, who produced De Corazón a Corazón y Fruto Prohibido; but the relationship was cut short, ending in three years.
-She has participated in important telenovelas such as Los Años pasan, Clarisa, El vuelo del águila, Marisol, El Amor tiene cara de mujer, El alma no tiene color, Gotita de amor, and Siempre te amaré.
-In the year of 2005, after a temporary departure, she returned to the acting scene, starring in Piel de otoño.
+In 1986, Flores married Uruguayan songwriter and singer Sergio Fachelli, who produced De Corazón a Corazón y Fruto Prohibido, but the marriage ended three years later.
+She has appeared in telenovelas such as Los Años pasan, Clarisa, El vuelo del águila, Marisol, El Amor tiene cara de mujer, El alma no tiene color, Gotita de amor, and Siempre te amaré.
+In 2005, after a brief hiatus, she returned to acting in Piel de otoño.

-In 1995, she sang some of her songs in a radio station event in the famous "Rancho Moreno" in Chino, California.
+In 1995, she sang some of her songs in a radio station event at the Rancho Moreno in Chino, California.
 At the 9th Lo Nuestro Awards, Flores received a nomination for Regional Mexican Female Singer of the Year.
-The following year, Flores was nominated for Pop Singer of the Year.
+The following year, she was nominated for Pop Singer of the Year.

 From 1995 to 1997, she hosted the Mexican version of Wheel of Fortune, La Rueda de la Fortuna.
-The program aired on El Canal De Las Estrellas ("The Channel of the Stars.")
+The program aired on El Canal De Las Estrellas ("The Channel of the Stars").

 In 2006, she played a co-protagonist role in Mundo de Fieras with César Évora.
 The next year, she continues working as his wife in Al Diablo con los Guapos as a villain who later turns good.

-In 2008, she left the program Hoy to give way for a telenovela En Nombre del Amor as Camila Ríos, the mother of the villain.
+In 2008, she left the program Hoy to star in the telenovela En Nombre del Amor as Camila Ríos, the mother of the villain.

 In 2009, she was part of the telenovela Corazón salvaje as Juan del Diablo's mother.

-In fall 2010, she appeared on Mujeres Asesinas.
+In fall 2010, she appeared in Mujeres Asesinas.

-Since 2014, Flores is now working with Telemundo.
+Since 2014, Flores has been working with Telemundo.
 She first played a special participation in En Otra Piel as Mónica Serrano, and later became part of the main cast of Reina de Corazones.

 For her work in television and in the recording industry, Flores has had her handprints embedded at the Paseo de las Luminarias in Mexico City.

-In 2019, she returns to Televisa thanks to the telenovela Juntos el corazón nunca se equivoca starring Emilio Osorio and Joaquín Bondoni, a telenovela where she plays the role of "Soledad de Ortega."
+In 2019, she returned to Televisa in the telenovela Juntos el corazón nunca se equivoca starring Emilio Osorio and Joaquín Bondoni, in which she played the role of Soledad de Ortega.